Formed in Prichard in 1995, the Krewe of Goats was created to commemorate an area folk hero of the 1920s, known only as the "Goatman."

 According to the group, there really was no Mardi Gras in what is now Prichard, but a frail man in the Bullshead community, who kept a small herd of goats, decided to give area folks some Mardi Gras fun.

 He would hitch his goats to a homemade cart and travel up and down the narrow, dirt roads, "singing and screaming for all to come," according to the Krewe.
 He tossed homemade trinkets and treasures to children and adults, and they would "snatch and grab at the trinkets as if they were gifts from heaven.
 The man did this unselfishly until he was no longer known on this earth."

-This year's Goatman is retired postman Marquis Hubbard.
+This year's Goatman was retired postman Marquis Hubbard.

-The Krewe of Goats parade will be held on February 25 at noon.
-It will be preceded by the group's children's parade, the Krewe of Kids, at 11 a.m.
+The Krewe of Goats parade was held on February 25 at noon.
+It was preceded by the group's children's parade, the Krewe of Kids, at 11 a.m.